Venafi/venafips/docs/functions/Get-VdcAttribute.md

 ### -NoLookup
 Default functionality is to perform lookup of attributes names to see if they are custom fields or not.
-If they are, pass along the guid instead of name required by the api for custom fields.
+If they are, pass along the guid instead of the name, as required by the api for custom fields.
 To override this behavior and use the attribute name as is, add -NoLookup.
 Useful if, on the off chance, you have a custom field with the same name as a built-in attribute.
 Can also be used with -All and the output will contain guids instead of looked up names.